apptainer/singularity-userdocs/singularity_and_docker.rst

 Singularity can make use of most Docker and OCI images without complication.
 However, there exist  known cases where complications can arise.
 A brief compilation of these known cases follows below.

+    1. Maintaining containers built from Docker and OCI images

+    SIF files created by boostrapping from Docker or OCI images are, of course, only as current as the most recent Singularity ``pull``.
+Subsequent retrievals *may* result in containers that are built and/or behave differently, owing to changes in the corresponding ``Dockerfile``.
+A prudent practice then, for maintaining containers of value, is based upon use of Singularity definition files.
+Styled and implemented after a ``Dockerfile`` retrieved at some point in time, use of ``diff`` on subsequent versions of this same file, can be employed to inform maintenance of the corresponding Singularity definition file.
+Understanding build specifications at this level of detail places container creators in a much more sensible position prior to signing with an encrypted key.
+Thus the best practice is:

+        "Maintain detailed build specifications for containers, rather than opaque runtimes"

-    1. Installation to ``/root``
+    2. Installation to ``/root``

     Docker and OCI container's are typically run as the ``root`` user; therefore, ``/root`` (this user's ``$HOME`` directory) will be the installation target when ``$HOME`` is specified.
 Installation to ``/root`` may prove workable in some circumstances - e.g., while the container is executing, or if read-only access is required to this directory after installation.
-In general, however, becasue this is the ``root`` directory conventional wisdom suggests this practice be avoided.
-Thus the first best practice is:
+In general, however, because this is the ``root`` directory conventional wisdom suggests this practice be avoided.
+Thus the best practice is:

         "Avoid installations that make use of ``/root``."

-    2. Installation to ``$HOME`` or ``$TMP``
+    3. Installation to ``$HOME`` or ``$TMP``

     In making use of Singularity, it is common practice for ``$USER`` to be automatically mounted on ``$HOME``, and for ``$TMP`` also to be mounted.
-To avoid the side effects (e.g., 'missing' or conflicting files) that might arise as a consequence of executing ``mount`` commands then, a second best practice is:
+To avoid the side effects (e.g., 'missing' or conflicting files) that might arise as a consequence of executing ``mount`` commands then, the best practice is:

         "Avoid placing container 'valuables' in ``$HOME`` or ``$TMP``."

     A detailed review of the container's build specification (e.g., its ``Dockerfile``) may be required to ensure this best practice is adhered to.

-    3. Current library caches
+    4. Current library caches

-    Irrespective of containers, `a common error <https://codeyarns.com/2014/01/14/how-to-fix-shared-object-file-error/>`_ stems from failing to locate shared libraries required for execution.
+    Irrespective of containers, `a common runtime error <https://codeyarns.com/2014/01/14/how-to-fix-shared-object-file-error/>`_ stems from failing to locate shared libraries required for execution.
 Suppose now there exists a requirement for symbolically linked libraries *within* a Singularity container.
 If the builld process that creates the container fails to update the cache, then it is quite likely that (read-only) execution of this container will result in the common error of missing libraries.
 Upon investigation, it is likely revealed that the library exists, just not the required symbolic links.
-Thus a third best practice is:
+Thus the best practice is:

         "Ensure calls to ``ldconfig`` are executed towards the *end* of ``build`` specifications (e.g., ``Dockerfile``), so that the library cache is updated when the container is created."

-    4. Use of plain-text passwords for authentication
+    5. Use of plain-text passwords for authentication

     For obvious reasons, it is desireable to completely *avoid* use of plain-text passwords.
 Therefore, for interactive sessions requiring authentication, use of the ``--docker-login`` option for Singularity's ``pull`` and ``build`` commands is *recommended*.
 At the present time, the *only* option available for non-interactive use is to :ref:`embed plain-text passwords into environment variables <sec:authentication_via_environment_variables>`.
-Because the Sylabs Cloud Singularity Library employs `time-limited API tokens for authentication <https://cloud.sylabs.io/auth>`_, use of SIF containers hosted through this service provides a more secure means for both interactive and non-interactive use.
-Finally, this fourth best practice is:
+Because the Sylabs Cloud Singularity Library employs `time-limited API tokens for authentication <https://cloud.sylabs.io/auth>`_, use of SIF containers hosted through this service provides a more secure means for both interactive *and* non-interactive use.
+This best practice is:

         "Avoid use of plain-text passwords"

+    6. Execution ambiguity

+    Short of converting an *entire* ``Dockerfile`` into a Singularity definition file, informed specification of the ``%runscript`` entry in the def file *removes* any ambiguity associated with ``ENTRYPOINT`` :ref:`versus <sec:def_files_execution>` ``CMD`` and ultimately :ref:`execution precedence <sec:def_files_execution>`.
+Thus the best practice is:

+        "Employ Singularity's ``%runscript`` by default to avoid execution ambiguity"

 Best practices emerge from experience.
 Contributions that allow additional experiences to be shared as best practices are always encouraged.
 Please refer to :ref:`Contributing <contributing>` for additional details.

+..
+TODO-ND: Work from Dockerfles directly

 .. _sec:troubleshooting: